jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

     _Selecting New Connection_

-1. In the **Server** name box, enter the name of the Azure SQL server configured in Exercise 1, followed by “.database.windows.net” such as **traininglab01**.database.windows.net.
+1. In the **Server** name box, enter the name of the Azure SQL Database server configured in Exercise 1, followed by “.database.windows.net” such as **traininglab01**.database.windows.net.

 	>This will be the same server name value displayed in the SQL Server Object Explorer in the previous exercise.